PEXANE2/azure-docs.tr-tr/articles/iot-hub/iot-hub-java-java-device-management-getstarted.md

     }
     ```

-18. Aygıt simülatörü kapatmak için **ana** yönteme aşağıdaki kodu ekleyin:
+18. Cihaz simülatörünü kapatmak için aşağıdaki kodu **Main** yöntemine ekleyin:

     ```java
     System.out.println("Press any key to exit...");